 About one-fourth of the Senoufo are Muslim, although that figure is steadily increasing.
 The remainder continues to practice their traditional ethnic religions.
 The belief in various gods, ancestral spirits, and bush spirits, along with participation in witchcraft, magic, and cults, are all a part of daily life for most Senoufo.

-Although most of the Senoufo groups are the focus of one or more mission agencies, there are some that have no gospel witness.
+Although most of the Senoufo groups are the focus of one or more mission agencies, there are some that have little gospel witness.
 Fortunately, the Palaka Senoufo have some believers among them.

 Today, Senoufo society is rapidly changing.
 The Senoufo need an opportunity to hear the truth of the gospel before a total conversion to Islam takes place.
 Intense prayers and increased evangelism efforts must be made in order to reach them with the good news.